gediz/mpv-wiki/Wayland-Notes.md

-Notes down stuff when I am currently not at home (like work) to not forget it.
+Note down stuff when I am currently not at home (like work) to not forget it.

 ### Minor Bugs:
 - **[fixed]** If you resize furiously the video aspect does not match the window aspect and size, but after releasing the grap it adjusts itself.